dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 end
 ```

 Look!
-We're combining two patterns now: a pipeline and maybe monads.
+We're combining two patterns now: a pipeline and result monads.
 Here, we
-are chaining several maybe monads together to form a pipeline with the help of
+are chaining several result monads together to form a pipeline with the help of
 the `with` macro.
 Inside the `with` statement:

 - order a burger.
 If you get a burger, then continue